 - Adequate subject preparation for the proposed graduate major.

 Preference will be given to applicants with an advanced degree in bioethics, history, law, literature, philosophy, or religious studies; a closely allied program in the humanities or social sciences; or one of the health sciences or professions.
 Students entering with a B.A. degree alone will be evaluated after one year to determine whether they may continue beyond the master's degree.
 Personal interviews with members of the IMH faculty are encouraged.
 Demonstrated reading competence in at least one foreign language is strongly encouraged and will be required for students doing comparative or international research.
-Completed applications must be received by February 1.
-Applications are ordinarily considered in March and April, with admission for the following fall term.
+Completed applications must be received by November 1st, March 1st, and June 1st.
+Applications are considered for admission for the subsequent term.

 GSBS Requirements for Full-Time Registration